2sic/2sxc-docs/2sxc Docs Generator/basics/app/folder-structure.md

 ## Platform Differences Dnn ☢ & Oqtane 💧

-In DNN ☢ the App-folder is located in
+In Dnn ☢ the App-folder is located in

 `[Website-Root]\Portals\[site-id]\2sxc\[App-Folder-Name]`